 - Tax evasion: Failing to report to the IRS money transactions greater than $10,000.

 Also note that there is no minimum cash amount necessary to commit the federal crime of money laundering in Nevada.
 A person may still be prosecuted for it even if the money laundering scheme fails.
-And it does not matter what form the money takes, such as cash, money orders, checks, or other negotiable instruments.1
+And it does not matter what form the money takes, such as

 2. What are the elements of money laundering under federal criminal law?